 Y is for Ylang-Ylang

-Last but not least (we don’t have an X or Z) is ylang-ylang essential oil.
+Last but not least (ignoring X and Z) is Ylang-Ylang essential oil.

-As said before, I use ylang-ylang essential oil with lavender essential oil in a hand cream for its refreshing and sweet scent.
+I use Ylang-Ylang with Lavender essential oil in a hand cream for its refreshing and sweet scent.

-Ylang ylang essential oil uses also include relaxation, massage, skincare, hair care, air freshening and use as an antiseptic.
+Ylang-Ylang essential oil benefits include relaxation, massage, skincare, hair care, air freshening and use as an antiseptic.

-Ylang-ylang essential oil good for hair.
-Take two tablespoons of fractionated coconut oil and mix them with five drops of ylang ylang essential oil.
+Ylang-Ylang essential oil is great for hair.
+Take two tablespoons of fractionated coconut oil and mix with five drops of Ylang-Ylang essential oil.
 Spread through your hair using your fingers or a comb to evenly coat each strand from the roots to the end.
-Allow this to soak for ten to twenty minutes before rinsing thoroughly with warm water.
+Allow this to sit for ten to twenty minutes before rinsing thoroughly with warm water.